Skip to main content

 • A strong desire for independence

-For a child, these symptoms can lead to physical and mental health problems requiring more aggressive treatment.
+For a child, these symptoms can lead to physical and mental health problems requiring more aggressive treatment and adolescent psychiatry.
+Adults with an attachment issue or disorder could benefit from even attachment therapy, attachment based therapy, family systems therapy, or attachment disorder treatment for adults.

 Secure Attachment Style